General Neurology

 • Clinical features of high-pressure neurologic syndrome vary according to the depth (beyond 100 meters) and the gas mixture used. | |

-• Although there are several symptoms and signs, there is no evidence of permanent neurologic sequelae or histopathologic changes in the brain resulting from high-pressure neurologic syndrome. | |
+• There is no evidence of permanent neurologic sequelae or histopathologic changes in the brain resulting from high-pressure neurologic syndrome. | |

 • Because of different approaches to management, high-pressure neurologic syndrome needs to be differentiated from inert gas narcosis, decompression sickness, and oxygen toxicity. | |